EppuDevelopment/ds_dig/README.md

-# DuckScripts Digging
+# Name have to be: ds_dig
-Simple and fun fivem digging!
+# DuckScripts DiggingSimple and fun fivem digging!
 # Features
 * Config File
 * Using Target